usansiriwardana/Piranha-i3/README.md

+WARNING: This Project is a Work In Progress.
+It is not ready to be built yet.

 # unORIGINAL Piranha i3

 The unORIGINAL Piranha i3 is a fork of the Original Prusa i3 MK3S by PRUSA RESEARCH.